-For example, dxpression quantitative trait loci (eQTLs) analysis tries to identify elements of genetic variation associated with measures of quantitative gene expression.
+For example, analysis of expression quantitative trait loci (eQTLs) tries to identify elements of genetic variation associated with measures of quantitative gene expression.

 This is another example of a multi-staged analysis.

 In the top figure, the black and orange lines symbolize the two copies of the chromosome inherited from father and mother.